iglpdc/capstone-biblio-urbana/README.md

 ## Questions

--Why the "O'Reilly" has double quotes while 'McClean' has single quotes?
+-Why the "O'Reilly" has double quotes while 'McClelland' has single quotes?